 So much for our assumptions.
 After having a taste of independence at college, our son no longer wanted to live by our rules.
 He moved out and went through some tough times, most of them self-inflicted.
 But there were bright spots.
-I’m proud of the fact that he’s held a job — at times more than one — since leaving college.
+I’m proud that he’s held a job — at times more than one — since leaving college.

 Throughout all this, we’ve continued to suggest that he return to college.
 Trade school, community college, or university — we don’t care.
-We just want him to get some sort of degree to improve his professional options.
+We want him to get some degree to improve his professional options.
 Our son is very smart and personable, and we know he could be so successful if he’d just put in the effort.

 They got together and filled out all the necessary forms, and our son is now registered for the fall semester at the university he originally attended two years ago.
 He leaves in less than a week, headed right back to where he started.
 But things are different now.
-Our son is 20 years old and has been living on his own and working full-time for over a year.
+Our son is 20 years old and has been living independently and working full-time for over a year.
 He is still a freshman, but one that’s had a taste of the real world.

 When he left for college right out of high school, the real world was too distant to even contemplate.
-This time around, after having spent time working full-time, paying rent and car bills and trying to live within a budget, he’s aware of what’s facing him in the years ahead.
+This time around, after having spent time working full-time, paying rent and car bills, and trying to live within a budget, he’s aware of what’s facing him in the years ahead.
 If he completes school, he’ll have more options.
 If he doesn’t finish, he’ll be right back where he started, except with more loans to pay back.

 He’s still paying on the loan for his first semester from two years ago.
 Before, despite what we’d taught him, I think he looked at school loans as free money.
 Now, he realizes they aren’t.
 That alone, I believe, will make him take school more seriously this time around.
 Returning to college was a big decision for him to make.
 My wife and I are proud of him.
 He’s not a naïve freshman living away from home for the first time.
 He knows what to expect and what is necessary to succeed.
 He can have fun while being responsible.

 When he first went to school two years ago, every time we walked past his empty bedroom seemed strange.
-But that gut-tugging, empty feeling a parent gets when a young one leaves the nest won’t be as strong this time around.
+But that gut-tugging, empty feeling a parent gets when a young one leaves the nest won’t be as strong this time.
 It’s kind of sad.
 On the other hand, it’s possible that we’re more excited now because of all we’ve been through during the past couple of years.
-Our son has made the decision to start over, and as parents we are happy to see him back on the right track.
+Our son has made the decision to start over, and as parents, we are happy to see him back on the right track.